coldbox-modules/LaunchDarklySDK/README.md

 ## Misc

-Here's some more SDK methdos in example form:
+Here's some more SDK methods in example form:

 ```js
 // Teach the SDK about a new user which will show up in the dashboard (useful for preloading users)